algorand/go-algorand/data/transactions/logic/README_in.md

 # Transaction Execution Approval Language (TEAL)

-TEAL is a bytecode based stack language that executes inside Algorand transactions.
-TEAL programs can be used to check the parameters of the transaction and approve the transaction as if by a signature.
-This use of TEAL is called a _LogicSig_.
-Starting with v2, TEAL programs may also execute as _Applications_ which are invoked with explicit application call transactions.
+The AVM is a bytecode based stack interpreter that executes inside Algorand transactions.
+TEAL is an assembly language syntax for specifying a program that is ultimately AVM bytecode.
+These programs can be used to check the parameters of the transaction and approve the transaction as if by a signature.
+This use is called a _LogicSig_.
+Starting with v2, these programs may also execute as _Applications_ which are invoked with explicit application call transactions.
 Programs have read-only access to the transaction they are attached to, transactions in their atomic transaction group, and a few global values.
 In addition, _Application_ programs have access to limited state that is global to the application and per-account local state for each account that has opted-in to the application.
 For both types of program, approval is signaled by finishing with the stack containing a single non-zero uint64 value.

 ## The Stack

-The stack starts empty and contains values of either uint64 or bytes (`bytes` are implemented in Go as a []byte slice and may not exceed 4096 bytes in length).
+The stack starts empty and contains values of either uint64 or byte-arrays (byte-arrays may not exceed
+4096 bytes in length).
 Most operations act on the stack, popping arguments from it and pushing results to it.
+Some operations have _immediate_ arguments that encoded directly into the instruction, rather than coming from the stack.

 The maximum stack depth is currently 1000.
-If the stack depth is exceed or if a `bytes` element exceed 4096 bytes, the program fails.
+If the stack depth is exceed or if a byte-array element exceed 4096 bytes, the program fails.

 ## Scratch Space